Dixie Dean: Early years

-Dean attended Laird Street School, but felt he received no formal education: "My only lesson was football ...
+Dean attended Laird Street School but felt he received no formal education: "My only lesson was football ...
 I used to give the pens out on Friday afternoons ... the ink, and the chalks.
 That was the only job I had in school ...
 I never had any lessons."
-When he turned 11 he attended Albert (Memorial) Industrial School, a borstal school in Birkenhead, because of the football facilities on offer.
+When he turned eleven, he attended Albert (Memorial) Industrial School, a borstal school in Birkenhead, because of the football facilities on offer.
 The Dean family home had little room for him due to the family's size; Dean was happy with the arrangement, since he could play on the school's football team.
 Dean falsely told fellow pupils he had been caught stealing, since he wanted to be "one of the boys".

-He left school at 14 and worked for Wirral Railway as an apprentice fitter; his father also worked there, and had been working since he was 11 years old for Great Western Railway.
-The elder Dean later became a train driver before moving to Birkenhead to work for Wirral Railway, to be closer to his future wife (and William Jr.'s mother) Sarah.
+He left school at fourteen and worked for Wirral Railway as an apprentice fitter; his father also worked there and had been working since he was eleven years old for Great Western Railway.
+The elder Dean later became a train driver before moving to Birkenhead to work for Wirral Railway, to be closer to his future wife (and William Jr's mother) Sarah.
 Dean's father would later retire with the company.

 Dean took a night job so that he could concentrate on his first love, football: "The other two apprentice fitters, they didn't like the night job because there were too many bloody rats around there, coming out of the Anglo-Oil company and the Vacuum Oil Company ... rats as big as whippets.
 So I took their night job, and of course, I could always have a game of football then."
 Dean would kick the trespassing rats against the wall.

-The sons of Dean's manager at Wirral Railway were directors of New Brighton A.F.C., and they were interested in signing Dean.
+The sons of Dean's manager at Wirral Railway were directors of New Brighton, and they were interested in signing Dean.
 However, Dean told the club he was not interested in signing and instead played for local team Pensby United in Pensby.
 It was at Pensby United where Dean attracted the attention of a Tranmere Rovers scout.

 "Dixie" nickname

 Some said that Dean and his family disliked his nickname, and preferred people to call him "Bill" or "Billy".
 The popular theory regarding how Dean acquired his nickname is that he did so in his youth, perhaps due to his dark complexion and hair (which bore a resemblance to people from the Southern United States).
 In Dean's obituary in The Times, Geoffrey Green suggested that the nickname was taken from a "Dixie" song that was popular during Dean's childhood; there was "something of the Uncle Tom about his features".

-Alternatively, Tranmere Rovers club historian Gilbert Upton uncovered evidence, verified by Dean's Godmother, that the name "Dixie" was a corruption of his childhood nickname, Digsy (acquired from his approach to the children's game of tag, where Dean would dig his fist into a girl's back— hence "Digsy").
+Alternatively, Tranmere Rovers club historian Gilbert Upton uncovered evidence, verified by Dean's godmother, that the name "Dixie" was a corruption of his childhood nickname, Digsy (acquired from his approach to the children's game of tag, where Dean would dig his fist into a girl's back, hence "Digsy").